michael-guard/garage-spraywall/README.md

 ## What Is a Spray Wall?

-A spray wall is a home climbing training wall covered in holds with no predefined routes.
-Climbers create their own problems (routes) by choosing which holds to use.
-This app lets you digitally track those problems so you don't have to remember them all.
+A spray wall is a home climbing training wall covered in holds with no predefined problems (or routes).
+Climbers create their own problems by choosing which holds to use.
+This app lets you digitally track those problems so you don't have to remember them, do manual tracking, or pay for a dedicated app.

 ## Features